jpalgon/Draft_Classification/README.md

 ### College Conferences
 ![College Conferences](./Images/conferences.png)

 The power 5 conferences have all of the highest ratios of players drafted in round 1.
-12.5% is the expected first round rate.
+12.5% is the expected first round ratio.

 ### Position Ratio
 ![Model Results](./Images/posratio.png)

 Premium positions have the highest ratios of players drafted in round 1.
-12.5% is the expected first round rate.
+12.5% is the expected first round ratio.

 ## Conclusions